sascha-andres/devenv/README.md

 Executable fot the shell.
 If you want to use the `fish` shell in one project as opposed to your default shell specify here.

+### commands

+Commands to execute before the shell is called.

 ## Commands

 Commands are top level commands to work with devenv itself.
 The following commands are supported: